Email templates for engagement surveys

 [CEO]

-CEO announcements for additional surveys during the year
+CEO announcement for additional surveys during the year: Example #1

 Team,

-Thank you for taking the employee survey conducted by 15Five in October.
+Thank you for taking the employee survey conducted by 15Five in [month].
 Based on those results, 15Five then asked employees in some locations to anonymously tell us more about an identified weakness, and I read every single comment.
-During this I sometimes felt [like a bucket of ice was dumped on my head, but it's good to know the truth].
+During this, I sometimes felt [how you felt— e.g. "like a bucket of ice was dumped on my head, but it's good to know the truth"].
 Here’s how we are acting on your collective feedback:

-1. I appointed a committee comprised of [leadership and factory employees] to prioritize actions based on the comment themes
+1. [Action #1: e.g. I appointed a committee comprised of [leadership and factory employees] to prioritize actions based on the comment themes]

-2. One key action is a [change to how overtime is assigned]
+2. [Action #2: e.g. One key action is a change to how overtime is assigned]

-3. Another key action is a review of [our evaluation process with the goal of making it more consistent]
+3. [Action #3: e.g. Another key action is a review of our evaluation process with the goal of making it more consistent]

-4. Our final action is building a [mentoring program for factory supervisors to become more effective managers]
+4. [Action #4: e.g. Our final action is building a mentoring program for factory supervisors to become more effective managers]

 Some of these actions take time to do well.
 We will finish them.
-While we work them out, it’s time for survey [#2].
-We will build a habit of doing this multiple times per year.
-We do this so we can tell if our in-process actions are working as well as to understand if anything else comes up since we are in a time of [high growth and industry change.]
-I’m asking you to stick with me on this and spend another 6 minutes on a survey no matter if you feel work is going well or poorly.
+While we work them out, it’s time for our next survey!
+We will build a habit of doing this multiple times per year so we can continue to measure the impact that our actions are having, as well as to understand if anything else comes up since we are in a time of [high growth and industry change].
+I’m asking you to stick with me on this and complete this survey, no matter if you feel work is going well or poorly.
 If you don’t, we won’t know how to help and get better together.
 I’m paying attention.

-Survey [#2] is coming from 15Five on [January 22] via text and/or email, so please watch for it.
+Survey [#2] is coming from 15Five on [date] via text and/or email, so please watch for it.
 Please direct any other survey-related questions to [HR at ____].

 Thank you for your continued trust and commitment,